Flupenthixol use while Breastfeeding

 Summary of Use during Lactation

-Flupenthixol is not approved for marketing in the United States by the US Food and Drug Administration, but is available in Canada and other countries.
-Limited information indicates that maternal oral doses of up to 4 mg daily or depot injections of 40 mg every 2 weeks produce low levels in milk and breastfed infants' serum, and cause no adverse developmental consequences.
-Until more data are available, flupenthixol should be used with careful monitoring during breastfeeding.
+Flupenthixol is not approved for marketing in the United States by the U.S. Food and Drug Administration, but is available in other countries.
+Limited information indicates that maternal oral doses of up to 4 mg daily or depot injections of 40 mg every 2 weeks produced low levels in milk and breastfed infants' serum, and caused no adverse developmental consequences.
+A safety scoring system finds flupenthixol possible to use cautiously during breastfeeding.
+Until more data are available, flupenthixol should be used with careful infant monitoring during breastfeeding.

 Maternal Levels.
-Three women received flupenthixol during pregnancy and nursing; 2 of the women were receiving a depot injection.
-Milk flupenthixol concentrations on days 4 and 41 postpartum from the woman receiving 40 mg every 2 weeks were 0.8 and 1.8 mcg/L, respectively.
-Milk flupenthixol concentrations on day 17 postpartum from the woman receiving 60 mg every 3 weeks was 1.8 mcg/L. In the mother taking 2 mg of flupenthixol orally every day, a milk concentration on day 30 postpartum was 1.8 mcg/L; however, the collection time was not stated.
+Three women received the cis isomer of flupenthixol, cis-(z)-flupenthixol, during pregnancy and nursing; 2 of the women were receiving a depot injection.
+Milk cis-(z)-flupenthixol concentrations on days 4 and 41 postpartum from the woman receiving 40 mg every 2 weeks were 0.8 and 1.8 mcg/L, respectively.
+Milk cis-(z)-flupenthixol concentrations on day 17 postpartum from the woman receiving 60 mg every 3 weeks was 1.8 mcg/L. In the mother taking 2 mg of cis-(z)-flupenthixol orally every day, a milk concentration on day 30 postpartum was 1.8 mcg/L; however, the collection time was not stated.

 One woman received flupenthixol during pregnancy and postpartum.
 She took a daily oral dose of 1 mg of flupenthixol during pregnancy and 4 mg daily starting on the first day postpartum.
 Milk samples were taken 7 times over 36 hours on days 6 and 7 postpartum.
 The highest milk flupenthixol level of 6.8 mcg/L occurred 4.5 hours after the dose, and the average of the milk levels was 2.8 mcg/L. Milk flupenthixol levels measured on day 20 postpartum at 2 hours after the dose averaged 2.2 mcg/L with a maternal dose of 3 mg daily.
 On day 48 postpartum, flupenthixol was undetectable (<2 mcg/L) in milk 3.5 hours after a maternal dosage of 2 mg daily.
 Milk levels taken after feeding were much higher than those taken before feeding, probably because of higher concentrations in the more fat-rich hindmilk.
 The authors estimated that an exclusively breastfed infant would receive 0.4 mcg/kg daily or 0.6% of the maternal weight-adjusted dosage.